Late Chinese leader Jiang hailed at memorial service - ExBulletin

 An official memorial for Jiang drew large crowds over the weekend, mostly older Hong Kongers who credit him with overseeing a smooth transition from British to Chinese rule.
 The handover was made with China’s promise that Hong Kong would maintain its own social, economic and legal systems for 50 years.

-A sweeping crackdown on free speech and assembly, electoral reforms that effectively eliminated political opposition, and the imposition of a draconian national security law under Xi have emptied most of the framework’s substance.” one country, two systems” as promised under Jiang.
+A sweeping crackdown on free speech and assembly, electoral reforms that effectively eliminated political opposition, and the imposition of a draconian national security law under Xi have emptied most of the substance of the framework a country, two systems, as promised under Jiang.

 Associated Press writer Kanis Leung in Hong Kong contributed to this report.